Disturb us, O Lord

 "Fayez and Mouna Taneeb are farmers who are making a difference.
 When we caught up with them at their organic farm on the outskirts of Tulkarm, Fayez was preparing for a month-long trip to Europe.
 There he will give workshops on “One Million Trees,” a project that will educate the Europeans on the difficulties faced by Palestinian farmers, while raising money to plant trees to replace ones that have been uprooted by wall construction and burned by settler violence.

 "A long-time peace activist, Fayez is a leader in Palestinian Popular Struggle, an organization that works to find creative, non-violent ways to demonstrate the difficulties faced by Palestinians."
-Click the link to Organic Farming in the Shadow of the Wall
+Click the link to Organic Farming in the Shadow of the Wall.

-A Walk Through the Valley
+Dee's blog is A Walk Through the Valley

 -- --